vogt4nick/recipes.vogt4nick.com/src/en/desserts/russian-buttercream.md

 === "Ingredients"
     * 225 g Unsalted Butter, room temperature, whipped
-    * 4 ml Vanilla Extract
+    * 1 t Vanilla Extract
-    * 1 ml Kosher Salt
+    * 1/4 t Kosher Salt
     * 400 g Sweetened Condensed Milk

 === "Directions"
     Whip butter until aerated and fluffy.
 Mix in vanilla extract and salt until just incorporated.
 Slowly stir in sweetened condensed milk.

-    !!! tip "Mix in up to 120 ml powdered sugar if the frosting is broken or not stiff enough."
+    !!! tip "Mix in up to 60 g powdered sugar if the frosting is broken or not stiff enough."

 !!! info "Yields about 600 g."